mozilla-services/socorro/docs/installation.rst

 As the *root* user:
 ::
-  yum install httpd mod_wsgi memcached openldap-devel daemonize mod_ssl
+  yum install httpd mod_wsgi memcached daemonize mod_ssl

 Automatically run Apache and Memcached on startup